pat-nel87/pat-nel87.github.io/content/blog/blog-post-1.md

 - I then browsed [Hugo Themes](https://themes.gohugo.io/) to find a template for my page.

 #### Picking the Perfect Hugo Theme: So Many Choices, So Little Time 🎨
-One of the best things about using Hugo aside from its blazing-fast build times and my newfound obsession with Go, is the amazing selection of open-source themes.
+One of the best things about using Hugo is the amazing selection of open-source themes.
 Seriously, there’s a theme for everything.
 Want a minimalist, typography-focused blog?
 There’s a theme for that.
 Need something that looks like it belongs in a cyberpunk movie?
 There’s a theme for that too.
 Want your site to look like a 1999 Geocities page?
 Well… you could do that, but let’s not.

-##### The Hugo Theme Hunt: A Developer's Paradox 🔄
+#### The Hugo Theme Hunt: A Developer's Paradox 🔄
 Picking a theme should be simple, right?
 Wrong.
 This is the ultimate developer dilemma—spend actual time writing blog posts, or endlessly tweak the theme until it’s perfect?
 (Spoiler: It’s never perfect.)